How to become a health promotion specialist

 Apprenticeship

-This usually takes around 36 months to complete.
+This usually takes 3 years to complete.

 Entry requirements